LEARN MORE ABOUT THE TYPES

 - could happen at any point in your relationship – whether you have recently started dating your partner or you have been married for 10 years.

 There is no reason or justification for abuse to happen, which makes it all more confusing for the person being abused.
+You will likely feel there is no way to change your current situation and that you will never be able to leave, as there are too many factors involved in your relationship.
 It might seem like there is no way out of your situation, or that there are just too many factors involved that prevent you from leaving.

 But you can get out!
-And if you decide you want to, speak to someone that can help you through this, make a plan and find support.
+And if you decide you want to, it is VERY IMPORTANT that you speak to someone that can help you through this, make a plan and find support.
 Read more about how to look for help on our 'Get Help' page.

 INTRO TO ABUSE